vladshender/StayEase-API/README.md

 ![Static Badge](https://img.shields.io/badge/JUnit-5.10.5-green)
 ![Static Badge](https://img.shields.io/badge/Mockito-5.11.0-green)

-# Ebooking API 🗓️
+# StayEase API 🗓️
-Welcome to the Ebooking API, a RESTful API designed for managing a booking service.
+Welcome to the StayEase API, a RESTful API designed for managing a booking service.
 It allows users to view accommodations, make reservations, pay for them, and supports user registration and authentication via JWT.
 The API also includes role-based access control, which provides different levels of access for users and administrators.
 ## Features
 ### Users 👥
 - User registration and login.